2017 Call for Submissions

-- Provide applicant’s information: student’s full name; grade level; phone number; email address; one high-res image (informal is okay!); bio (max 200 words)
+- Provide applicant’s information: student’s full name; grade level; phone number; email address; one high-res image of you (informal is okay!); a bio (max 150 words)

-- Provide the name and phone number of two individuals submitting recommendations
+- Provide the name and phone number of the person giving the recommendation.

 - Attach the score

-- Attach one letter from a guardian stating approval of the online or in-person (if applicable) mentoring sessions and approval to post the final edited video on our YouTube site *a formal media release will be required later
+- Attach one letter from a guardian stating approval of the mentoring sessions and approval to submit the video